-Can Filipinos who come to the UK using a tourist visa apply for work?
+Can Filipinos who come to the UK using a tourist visa application for work?
 If ever an employer offers a Filipino tourist a job, can he accept it?
 Can he stay and work then?
 Can he apply for a British work permit?

-There are exceptions to these rules, but they are very few and far in between and only at the discretion of the UK government and UK Immigration office.
+There are exceptions to these rules, but they are very few and far between and only at the discretion of the UK government and UK Immigration office.